 We’re a dedicated team of birth support professionals.
 We’re certified doulas, childbirth educators, and breastfeeding counselors.
 The services that you need during this hectic time of having a baby are all in one place.
-And if we don’t do what you need, then we can likely refer someone who does.
+And if we don’t do what you need then we can likely refer someone who does.

 What does a Birth Doula do?

 A Birth Doula provides educational, emotional and physical support to pregnant people and expectant families.
 We provide you with resources that can help you make important decisions throughout your pregnancy and labor.
 We provide encouragement.
 We gently show partners how to be the main support person.
 We help you navigate the hospital system while you’re birthing.
 And we hold the bucket while you puke!
-Labor is messy.
+Labor can be messy.

 When does my doula join me in labor?

 Ideally, your doula will join you in your home when labor is active.
 If laboring at home in the early stages is not possible, the doula will join you at your birth location.
 Since every labor is different you and your doula will figure out together the best time for her to join.
 Your doula is available via text and phone calls in the early stages of labor.
-We want you and your partner to text as much as you want!
+We want you and your partner to reach out as much as you want!